buildasaurs/XcodeServer-API-Docs/README.md

 If you want to know more about reverse engineering how Xcode Server works under the hood, check out [my article](http://honzadvorsky.com/blog/2015/5/4/under-the-hood-of-xcode-server).

 # :rocket: API Documentation

+Endpoints with :white_check_mark: are fully documented in our [interactive documentation](http://docs.xcodeserverapidocs.apiary.io).
+Click on the section header (e.g. `Bots`) to jump to the documentation.
+Below is a list of API endpoints we're aiming to document.

 All the following API endpoints are **JSON based**.

 For more restricted actions like creating a bot, you need to use [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Such request has to contain a header like this